 •Increase residue management practice adoption by farmers to maintain residue cover as recommended by conservation plans to protect soil and water quality.

-•Incorporate residue management practices by NRCS staff and extension educators into their educational and outreach activities, to continue educating producers on proper residue management practices.
+•Incorporate residue management practices by NRCS staff and extension educators in their educational and outreach activities to continue educating producers on the proper residue management practices.

-•Produce training materials and guidelines that can be utilized by agriculture professionals and shared with other North Central states’ Professional Development Program coordinators.
+•Produce training materials and guidelines that can be utilized by agriculture professionals and shared with other North Central states’ professional development plan (PDP) coordinators.

 •Increase public awareness about the importance of crop residue and its role in protecting our soil resources.